 We booked our tickets at the venue itself, about an hour before our tour began.
 Tickets cost $26.95, or $19.95 for us students (winning).
 As you enter you’ll head through security, meet your tour guide (ours was a lovely chap named Kyle) and you’ll get a very snazzy little Radio City pass to display around your neck which you can add to your souvenir collection!

-I didn’t really know what to expect to be honest, my knowledge was very limited prior to the visit – literally all I knew was that the Rockettes performed there and Annie went there in the film.
+I didn’t really know what to expect, my knowledge stretched as far as knowing that the Rockettes existed and that Annie went to the movies there in the film!
 The first space you find yourself in is the Grand Foyer and it is vast.
-I felt completely dwarfed as I stood taking in the gorgeous art deco design, there is a spectacular mural covering one of the smaller walls of the foyer which measures around 60ft so you can imagine the scale of this place.
-It was really interesting to learn about the smaller, more hidden details in the design of this place which I otherwise would have wandered straight past!
+I felt completely dwarfed as I stood taking in the gorgeous art deco design.
+There is a spectacular mural measuring around 60ft adorning one of the smaller walls of the room so you can imagine the scale of this place.
+It was interesting to learn about the smaller, more hidden details in the design such as the abstract images in the carpets which I otherwise would have wandered straight over!

 Overall, I found the Stage Door Tour incredibly worth while and interesting!!
 I went along with a couple of less theatre-obsessed friends who both really enjoyed it as well!
 The tour lasted about 80 minutes in total and we learnt a huge amount of history about this magnificent venue.
 I would highly recommend!